Social history of the United Kingdom (1979–present): Brexit

 Economic and social issues caused political unrest, particularly in areas hurt by deindustrialization and globalization of the economy.
 The UK Independence Party (UKIP), a Eurosceptic political party, was founded in 1993.
 It rose to prominence after 2000, winning third place in the 2004 European elections, second place in the 2009 European elections and first place in the 2014 European elections, with 27.5% of the total vote.
-Cameron won reelection in 2015 in part by promising a referendum on the EU, which he expected would easily defeat Brexit.
+Cameron won reelection in 2015 in part by promising a referendum on the EU, which he expected would defeat Brexit.

-The 'Leave' pro-Brexit campaign waxed strong primarily on the need to control sovereignty and migration, whereas the 'Remain' campaign focused on the negative economic impacts of leaving the EU.
+The 'Leave' pro-Brexit campaign focused strongly on sovereignty and the need to control migration, whereas the 'Remain' campaign focused on the negative economic impacts of leaving the EU.
 Polls showed more cited both the EU (32%) and migration (48%) as important issues than cited the economy (27%).
 By 2018 as the complexities of leaving the EU dominated political discussions, economists produced gloomy projections of the damage to the British economy.